-If you are already fighting the race-to-the-bottom pricing trap described in Private Lenders: 8 Servicing Mistakes to Avoid to Escape the Race to the Bottom, you know that cutting rates is not a strategy — it is a symptom.
+If you are already fighting the race-to-the-bottom pricing trap, you know that cutting rates is not a strategy — it is a symptom.
 The real margin killers are operational: slow loan boarding, manual payment reconciliation, flat fee structures that misprice complexity, and investor reporting that creates more questions than it answers.
-The private lending market now sits at roughly $2 trillion AUM with top-100 lender volume up 25.3% in 2024.
-Growth is available.
+Growth is available in the private lending market.
 The question is whether your back office can absorb it without destroying the margins that make growth worthwhile.

 Every lever below applies specifically to business-purpose private mortgage loans and consumer fixed-rate mortgage loans — the product types where professional servicing infrastructure delivers the clearest yield protection.